beetbox/beets/docs/reference/pathformat.rst

 One caveat: When you import an album that is named identically to one already in your library, the *first* album—the one already in your library— will not consider itself a duplicate at import time.
-This means that ``%aunique{}`` will expand to just a space for this album and no disambiguation string will be used at its import time.
+This means that ``%aunique{}`` will expand to nothing for this album and no disambiguation string will be used at its import time.
 Only the second album will receive a disambiguation string.
 If you want to add the disambiguation string to both albums, just run ``beet move`` (possibly restricted by a :doc:`query`) to update the paths for the albums.